The residual monodromy for the Dwork family in even characteristic and its applications to Galois representations: Introduction

 \section{Introduction}

-In this paper, we study a 2-adic automorphy lifting theorem for symplectic groups over totally real fields.
-We begin by recalling the progress following the monumental work of Clozel, Harris, and Taylor \cite{CHT}.
+In this paper, we study the residual image of the monodromy representations attached to the Dwork family and study its application to 2-adic or mod 2 Galois representations which takes the values in general symplectic groups.
+To explain our motivation, we begin by recalling the progress following the monumental work of Harris Shepherd-Barron and Taylor \cite{HSBT} and Clozel, Harris, and Taylor \cite{CHT}.

 Let $F$ be a CM field or a totally real field with the maximal totally real subfield $F^+$ so that $F=F^+$ if $F$ is totally real.
 Fix an embedding of $F$ into an algebraic closure $\bQ$ of $\Q$ and let $p$ be a prime number.
 Fix an isomorphism $\bQ_p\simeq \C$ and embeddings $\bQ\lra \C$ and $\iota=\iota_p:\bQ\lra\bQ_p$ compatible with it.
 In \cite{CHT}, to study various automophy lifting theorems for Galois representations, the authors first associated each conjugate self dual, $n$-dimensional $p$-adic Galois representation $\rho:G_F:={\rm Gal}(\overline{F}/F)\lra \GL_n(\bQ_p)$ with a continuous representation by introducing a non-connected reductive group $\cG_n=(GL_n\times GL_1)\rtimes \{1,j\}$ over $\Z$ which facilitates Taylor-Wiles-type argument.
 Note that $\cG_n$ is regarded as an algebraic model of the $L$-group of the general unitary group $GU(n)=GU(n)(F/F^+)$ over $F^+$ whose derived group is anisotropic at each infinite place of $F^+$.
 The deformation theory of $\rr$ well-behaves to the theory of algebraic automorphic forms on $GU(n)$.
-Accordingly, the automophy of $\rho$ is reduced to one of $r$ and thus, we seek the existence of a corresponding automorphic form on $GU(n)$.
+The automophy of $\rho$ is reduced to one of $r$ and thus, we seek the existence of a corresponding automorphic form on $GU(n)$.
 Once this is established, we can use base change and descend techniques back and forth and eventually we find a regular algebraic conjugate self-dual cuspidal automorphic representation of $\GL_n(\A_K)$ corresponding to $\rho$.